-Table 12 presents the area and percentage area of the catchment under the various types of forest cover.
+Table 9 presents the area and percentage area of the catchment under the various types of forest cover.
 Maps 25, 26 and 27 illustrate this.
 Forestry activity can impact on the pH of receiving waters as well as on the levels of suspended solids and nutrients.
 It is also associated with the use of pesticides which can introduce harmful chemicals to the water environment.

-There is over 5 km2 of forested land in this catchment and the percentage area under forest cover is lower than the national average.
-Not much forestry is located in close proximity to the shellfish area.
+This is less than 5 km2 of forested land in this catchment and the percentage area under forest cover is lower than the national average.
+Very little of the forestry is located in close proximity to the shellfish area.
 The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-Also, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any risk areas.
-Monitoring in the shellfish area indicates unsatisfactory arsenic levels which can be a component of herbicides.
-However, herbicides containing arsenic have not been used in Irish forestry.
-Therefore, forestry is unlikely to be affecting shellfish water quality in this shellfish area.
+However, the more recent risk assessment, undertaken by the WFD Forest and Water study, highlights an area of acidification risk (Map 25).
+Monitoring in this shellfish area does not indicate any water quality issues which are likely to be associated with forestry and therefore it is unlikely to be affecting shellfish water quality.